This Is Colorado's Best Breakfast Joint | iHeart

 That's why LoveFood found every state's top breakfast joint.
 The website states, "Whether you’re looking for a quick coffee and croissant before work, feeling hungry after a long night shift, or rounding off an indulgent weekend, here’s where to get the best breakfast near you."

-Onefold was named Colorado's best breakfast joint!
+The Fat Hen was named Washington state's best breakfast joint!
 Here's why it was chosen:

-"A cute breakfast and lunch place with a menu that reflects a number of diverse cultural influences, Onefold has two locations – one in Uptown, and one in Union station.
-Its breakfast burrito is a hearty tortilla stuffed with scrambled eggs, Mexican cheese, duck fat-fried potatoes, pork green chili, and bacon, chorizo, or sausage.
-The congee, a savory rice porridge topped with duck confit, a poached egg, scallions, ginger and chili oil, will keep you full until lunch."
+"Guests of the charming, red-bricked Fat Hen are fanatical about it.
+The eggs Benedict, with a choice of crab, smoked salmon, pancetta, Black Forest ham, or avocado, comes with a side of crispy smashed fingerling potatoes, and the yolk is served perfectly soft.
+Meanwhile, the Sweet Toast with ricotta, marmalade, and crushed pink peppercorns on sourdough is a perfect light snack."